 The department’s relationship with Springfield Fire & Life Safety in the abutting city has always been strong and mutually supportive.
 In 2007, the two jurisdictions’ response resources moved beyond automatic aid into a unified operations called the 3-Battalion System (Eugene having two battalions and Springfield one).
 This was accomplished at practically no taxpayer cost beyond renumbering some stations and apparatus, and yielded dividends immediately in terms of both response and coverage.

 In 2009, while struggling with budget difficulties but recognizing future opportunities, the two departments jointly commissioned a study of potential further cooperation.
 The study recommended that the departments merge, and further, that they then incorporate as a fire service district separate from the two cities.
 After much discussion, and with the assent of both City Councils, the departments entered into a functional consolidation (combining certain administrative positions and functions) on July 1, 2010.
 Springfield Fire Chief Dennis Murphy retired, and Eugene Fire Chief Randy Groves was sworn in as Springfield Fire Chief in addition to his Eugene duties.

-Prior to Chief Groves taking office, there were many distinguished Fire Chiefs that each left a legacy that carried the department into the future.
+Prior to Interim Chief Heppel, there were many distinguished Fire Chiefs that each left a legacy that carried the department into the future.
 The previous Chiefs were:

 - 1912-1947 William E. Nusbaum

 - 2006-2016 Randall B. Groves